TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 48/Ezekiel 48.4.md

 ---

-And by the border of Naphtali, from the east side unto the west side, Manasseh, one [portion] .
+By the border of Naphtali, from the east side to the west side, Manasseh, one [portion].